We welcome you and your family to our community pre-school.

 - We encourage active messy play, so please don’t send your child in their best clothes.

-- Please remember to name your child’s belongings.
+- Please remember to name ALL your child’s belongings.

 St. Mary’s Preschool is committed to promoting healthy foods and eating habits that ensure healthy growth and development of children.
 We encourage families to pack a healthy nutritious lunch box, keeping in mind that we are a nut free preschool.